functorz-tech/momen_doc/data/data-model/data-model-configuration.md

 ---
 description: >-
-  Dive deep into the intricacies of the Momen Data Model.
-Learn how to access, create tables, establish relationships, and ensure data integrity through constraints.
+  Data model: Where you can create data tables, add data fields, relationships, and constraints.
+Remember to update the backend after modifying the data model.
 ---

 # Data Model Configuration